Cameco Corporation (CCJ) EPS growth this year is -92.10%: Get Prepared for Trading Lift Off - News Daemon

 Sponsored

-It was noted that the giant of the Energy sector posted annual sales growth of -9.50% over the last 5 years.
+In the past 5-years timespan, the Energy sector firm’s annual sales growth was -9.50%.
 Meanwhile, its Annual Earning per share during the time was -10.60%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is -92.10%.
 This publicly-traded company’s shares outstanding now amounts to $432.50 million, simultaneously with a float of $431.58 million.
-The organization now has a market capitalization sitting at $9.65 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $23.65, while the 200-day Moving Average is $25.16.
+The organization now has a market capitalization sitting at $9.56 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $23.17, while the 200-day Moving Average is $25.09.

-It is quite fundamental to gauge the extent of the productivity of the business which is accounted for 2095 workers.
+If we measure the efficiency of the company that is accounted for 2095 employees.
 For the Profitability, stocks gross margin was -1.29, operating margin was -10.42 and Pretax Margin of -11.67.

 Cameco Corporation (CCJ) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Uranium industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Uranium Industry.
 Cameco Corporation’s current insider ownership accounts for 0.20%, in contrast to 70.10% institutional ownership.

 Cameco Corporation (CCJ) Earnings and Revenue Records

-As on 9/29/2022, Multinational firm has announced its last quarter scores, in which it reported $0.02 earnings per share (EPS) for the period topping the consensus outlook (set at $0.02) by $0.
+In the latest quarterly report released, which was put into the public domain on 9/29/2022, the organization reported $0.02 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at $0.02) by $0.
 This company achieved a net margin of -6.95 while generating a return on equity of -2.09.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.16 per share during the current fiscal year.

 Cameco Corporation’s EPS decrease for this current 12-month fiscal period is -92.10% and is forecasted to reach 0.81 in the upcoming year.